dsccommunity/UpdateServicesDsc/ReadMe.md

 **UpdateServicesCleanup** resource has following properties:

 * **Ensure**: An enumerated value that describes if the WSUS cleanup task exists.
-* **DeclineSupersededUpdates**: Decline updates that have not been approved fo 30 days or more, are not currently needed by any clients, and are superseded by an approved update.
+* **DeclineSupersededUpdates**: Decline updates that have not been approved for 30 days or more, are not currently needed by any clients, and are superseded by an approved update.
 * **DeclineExpiredUpdates**: Decline updates that aren't approved and have been expired by Microsoft.
 * **CleanupObsoleteUpdates**: Delete updates that are expired and have not been approved for 30 days or more, and delete older update revisions that have not been approved for 30 days or more.
 * **CompressUpdates**: Compress updates.
 * **CleanupObsoleteComputers**: Delete computers that have not contacted the server in 30 days or more.
 * **CleanupUnneededContentFiles**: Delete update files that aren't needed by updates or downstream servers.